Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Unfortunately, the cairn was closed for conservation work in Orkney, but it opened again a few days after we left.

-Maeshowe’s chambered tomb is one of the four monuments that make up the heart of Neolithic Orkney.
-It looks like a grassy mound from the outside, but huge stone slabs make up a chambered burial tomb inside.
+Maeshowe’s chambered tomb is one of the four monuments in the heart of Neolithic Orkney.
+From the outside, it looks like a grassy mound, but inside, huge stone slabs form a chambered burial tomb.

 It was built around 5000 years ago, but thousands of years after it was closed up, the Vikings broke into it, and today, Viking graffiti can be seen on some of the walls.